TJInGitHub/Armada-Logics-OJT/JavaScript Functions/27_assignment/README.md

 2 hours

 ## Reflection
-Took me some time as I got confuse to how it works, requiring me to watch videos and search for similar examples online.
+Took me some time as I got quite confuse to how it callback works, requiring me to watch videos and search for similar examples online.